abigail-ryan/famous-places/README.md

 #### Skeleton

 *	The layout and design of the quiz must be clean, and very minimal to avoid distraction.
-*	Upon loading, the landing page will display an icon and a large heading.
+*	Upon loading, the landing page will display a large heading.
-*	Below that, a small image of a compass along with the game rules, with a start button underneath allowing the player to start the quiz when ready.
+*	Below that, a short description of the game rules, with a start button underneath allowing the player to start the quiz when ready.
 This will be displayed on a ‘tile’ background that is centred on the page.
 *	The player will be taken to the first question, which will have a large image of a famous monument/building, along with a question, and 4 possible answers.
 This will be displayed on a ‘tile’ that is centred on the page.
 *	The “next” button will be displayed after the player selects an answer.
 *	The results page will show the player a tally of their score.
 Again this will be displayed again on a ‘tile’ background that is centred on the page.